UWCS/rs118/src/ttt.md

 **Task 2.1**: Write some code to prompt for user input in a loop, storing whatever data they enter.

 What kind of loop do you want (`for`/`while`/`loop`), and when do you want to break out of it/jump back to the top of it?
 Consider your control flow carefully here.
 You'll also need some way to read user input from the terminal.
 Rust has a [`Stdin` struct](https://doc.rust-lang.org/std/io/fn.stdin.html) with a `read_line()` method in it's standard library.
 [The Book](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html#processing-a-guess) has some good examples of this.
+You'll need to convert your input from a string into a number too, so check out [`str::parse`](https://doc.rust-lang.org/std/primitive.str.html#method.parse) for some help with that.

 Now we have player input, we need to use it to update the state of the game.